 The Role of Proper Diet in Maintaining Menstrual Health

 In addition to the specific properties of individual foods, the timing and frequency of meals can also be important in Eastern medicine.
-It is generally recommended to eat regular, balanced meals to support the body's natural rhythms and avoid skipping meals
+It is generally recommended to avoid skipping meals and to eat regular, balanced meals to support the body's natural rhythms.

 Some common herbs to help treat and maintain an optimal menstrual cycle and resolve symptoms include:

 Ginger (Zingiber officinale): Ginger is a warming herb that is traditionally used in Chinese medicine to support circulation and reduce menstrual cramps.
 It is believed to have anti-inflammatory properties and may also help to reduce nausea and other digestive complaints.

 Licorice (Glycyrrhiza glabra): Licorice is a herb that is traditionally used in Chinese medicine to support hormonal balance and regulate the menstrual cycle.
 It is believed to have anti-inflammatory and estrogenic properties, and may also help to reduce PMS symptoms such as mood swings and irritability.

 Angelicae Root/ Dong Guai (Angelica sinensis), also known as Chinese angelica, is a herb that is traditionally used in Chinese medicine to support menstrual health and regulate the menstrual cycle.
 It is believed to have tonic, sedative, and anti-inflammatory properties, and is often used to reduce menstrual cramps and other menstrual discomforts.

 Dong quai is believed to work by regulating the flow of Qi (energy) and blood in the body and supporting the function of the endocrine system.
 It is traditionally used to nourish the blood and improve circulation, and may also help to balance hormones and regulate the menstrual cycle.